zsennenga/Cows-RESTful-API-API/README.md

 Cows-RESTful-API-API
 ====================

-A php library used to interact with Cows-RESTful-API
+A PHP library intended to interact with COWS-RESTful-API

+This project includes both the api, but two scripts that make use of it

+CowsTvDisplay.php

+CowsMobileServer.php